wycks/WordPhing/README.md

 ##Notes

 The folder "Prompt" is another working version that adds "prompts" to the command line instead of using a config file.
-For example it will ask your the name of the db you want to create, turn on debug, etc.
+For example it will ask you for the name of the db you want to create, turn on debug, etc.

 Todo